CPMpy/cpmpy/docs/how_to_debug.md

 sat_cons = mss(model.constraints) # x[0] or x[1], x[2] -> x[1], ~x[0]
 cons_to_remove = (mcs(model.constraints)) # x[0]
 ```

+More information about these tools can be found in [their API documentation](api/tools/explain.html).

 ## Debugging a satisfiable model, that does not contain an expected solution